Top Family Medicine Board FAQs: Everything You Need to Know Before ABFM Certification

 Q: What is the format of the ABFM Family Medicine board exam?

 A: The ABFM exam has a multiple-choice question format, and there is a single best answer to each question.
 The exam consists of several sections, each containing a set of questions related to various topics within the field of family medicine, with a pooled break time.
+Questions consist of either a single-sentence question stem or a short clinical vignette, followed by 4 or 5 answer choices.

-• Population-Based Care
+• Preventive Care (15%)

 Please be sure to check the ABFM website to get the most accurate and up-to-date information about the format and content.

-Q: How long is the ABFM exam?
+Q: How long is the ABFM board certification exam?

 A: The Family Medicine Certification Examination is a one-day exam divided into four sections of 75 multiple-choice questions.
 You will have 95 minutes to complete each section, with 100 minutes of total break time you can allot to take between sections.